Editing, leadership & team building

 Editing

 Our stories go through a cycle of three edits, with printed or sensitive stories getting a fourth edit from our adviser.
-As comment associate managing editor, I split the second edits for comment stories with comment managing editor Henry Moye.
+As editor-in-chief, I often complete the final edit on around 12 stories per cycle.

 I always start my edits by scanning to make sure the story is opinionated and effectively uses evidence.
 Opinion writing is very unique and sometimes requires more guidance to make sure the story is in the correct style, especially for writers who primarily focus on reported stories.